 The novel was written by George Orwell as a cautionary tale against Stalinism.
 The plot of the book mimics the Russian Revolution of 1917, the death of Lenin and the subsequent rise of Stalin.

 It’s an interesting take on the ideology of communism and how the best ideas can be corrupted by those with nefarious aims.
+As well as being one of the best George Orwell books.

 The book deals with the ideas of freedom, rebellion and how power corrupts.
 Orwell was a fierce critic of Stalin and the book is a cautionary tale about what can happen when a cult of personality is allowed to develop around one person.